 Linda, you plan and produce your communication in Scompler every day.
 What has changed as a result?

-Linda Moehrs: "Scompler gives me the feeling of entering a real newsroom every morning: I walk into a room and everything related to my content is stored there.
-Scompler also gives me security in my content work.
-Anyone who communicates a lot and creates content knows what it's like to work passionately on something, to want to tell a strong story, and then to digress and ask yourself: is this communication being created in a meaningful way?
-But because we have stored our strategic and tactical communication goals as well as our target groups in the platform, Scompler takes away this uncertainty."
+Anyone who communicates and creates a lot of content knows what it's like to work passionately on something, to want to tell a strong story, and then to digress and ask yourself: is this communication being designed in a meaningful way?
+But because we have stored our strategic and tactical communication goals, as well as our target groups, in the platform, Scompler helps us to never lose sight of the goal.""

 What did your communication planning look like before Scompler ?